joao-andreotti/gaussian-splatting/README.md

 # TODO

 - organize everything in the actual repo ....
+[YES]

-- reimplement the SSIM loss on pytorch to keep compuations on GPU
+- reimplement the SSIM loss on pytorch to keep compuations on GPU [YES]
     - needs a perf stratification analysis to verify that that is the bottleneck [YES]

 - use the datasets from the paper  ->  maybe extracting images from video not a good idea...
+    - colmap script done [YES]
+    - download script

 - interactivly viewing

-- revisit colmap to extract FOV -> better initialization of points
+- revisit colmap to extract FOV -> better initialization of points [YES]

 - differente learning rates for the parameters